jjj11x/stc_rpncalc/README.md

 1. Buy a USB to logic-level serial dongle that supports 5V operation (these dongles may have a jumper you need to set to switch between 3.3V and 5V).
 This is the best option.
 	- Here is one that works: https://www.amazon.com/gp/product/B00N4MCS1A/
+        - Here is one that should also work: https://www.amazon.com/DSD-TECH-SH-U09F-Adapter-Featuring/dp/B07K76Q2DX
 1. If you have an adjustable power supply, power the diyleyuan calculator at 3.3-3.5V for programming, instead of 5V, and use a 3.3V USB-to-logic-level-serial dongle.
 	- You won't be able to see the LCD screen at 3.3V well, though.
 	- After programming, remove the USB dongle, and set the voltage back up to 5V to make the LCD readable.